SamReeves/dalek/README.txt

 	Read DMs
 	Keep list of admins and users
 	Admins can add/subtract users
-	keep local cache of all content
+	Keep local cache of all content
 	Respond to DMs with message

 Features in development:
 	Deploy to AWS
+	Parse and log locations